How to screen tenants

 Licensed property managers in WA are required to hold a qualification and undertake continuing education.
 Understanding where screening crosses into indirect discrimination, how spent convictions work, and how to document proportionate decisions is part of that professional training.
 Getting this wrong as a self-managing landlord carries real consequences.

-Consistency across every application
+Same criteria, every application

 A professional screening process applies the same criteria to every applicant without exception.
 This consistency is itself a legal protection.
 If you run a police check on one applicant, you should run it on all.
 Selective application of any criterion is a discrimination risk regardless of intention.